SDState/static-boilerplate/README.markdown

 # Static Boilerplate

-A static template based on [hb-minimum], a minimal boilerplate for the Harp Application, for use as a starting point for future static websites.
+A static template based on [hb-minimum], a minimal boilerplate for the Harp application, for use as a starting point for future static websites.

 If you're ever curious about how Harp works, "[The Rules]" is a fantastic (and brief) introduction.
 See the full [Harp documentation] for more.